Fiona Givens: Writing

 Givens has published essays and articles in Exponent II, LDS Living, Journal of Mormon History, and Dialogue.
 She is also a frequent speaker on podcasts and at conferences.
 A longtime collaborator with her husband, Terryl Givens, she is the co-author of The God Who Weeps: How Mormonism Makes Sense of Life, The Crucible of Doubt: Reflections on the Quest for Faith, and The Christ Who Heals: How God Restored the Truth that Saves Us.
 Their most recent collaboration is entitled All Things New: Rethinking Sin, Salvation, and Everything in Between.
 She has also written about historical references to Joseph Smith and priesthood keys for women.
 In 2020, she contributed a chapter on "Feminism and Heavenly Mother" to The Routledge Handbook of Mormonism and Gender.

 Personal life

 Givens and her husband have six children.
 She is a member of the LDS Church.
-After living in Richmond, Virginia, she and Terryl Givens have recently moved to Provo, Utah to work at the Maxwell Institute at BYU.
+After living in Richmond, Virginia, she and Terryl Givens moved to Utah to work at the Maxwell Institute at BYU.